 Once symptoms are present, rabies is almost always fatal.1 So prevention and early treatment are crucial.

-Being bitten or scratched by infected animals such as dogs, bats or monkeys.3 The rabies virus is found in saliva.
+Being bitten or scratched by infected animals such as dogs (which account for 99% of human cases), bats or foxes.3 The rabies virus is found in saliva.

-Rabies occurs in most countries in the world but some countries, particularly in Africa and Asia, are high-risk areas (see map).2
+Rabies occurs in over 100 countries in the world but some countries, particularly in rural areas of Africa and Asia, are high-risk areas (see map).2

 You can take the following precautions to help reduce your risk of infection: